Microfluidics and its applications

 The development of advanced microfluidics is closely tied to a number of other fields, with significant contributions from microanalysis, biodefense, molecular biology and microelectronics.

-In the years of 2000’s, microfluidic diagnostic devices were successfully commercialised, with significant increase in the development of diagnostic products and microfluidics companies.
-Since then, there have been significant improvements in the development of new technology like 3D-Printing, 3D-Tissues, organ-on-a-chip, etc.
+In the 2000s, microfluidic diagnostic devices were successfully commercialised, leading to a surge in the development of diagnostic products and microfluidics companies.
+Since then, advancements in technologies such as 3D printing, 3D tissues, and organ-on-a-chip models have further propelled the growth of the microfluidics field.

 One of the most significant developments in the medical device industry this decade has been the development of microfluidics, which has given rise to a number of applications that promise to further our understanding of the human body.
 With the creation of novel parts and procedures for the injection, mixing, pumping, and storage of fluids in the microchannels, the number of microfluidic systems applications in chemistry and biochemistry has grown over time.